hashkat/hashkat/docs/input.md

   false
 ```

-Inputting *true* into *enable_lua_hooks* implements runtime Lua functions that can react to events such as a tweet, a retweet, a follow, etc, while inputting *false* does not. *enable_lua_hooks* is defined in the same file as interactive mode,
-though it should be noted that lua hooks will slow down the simulation immensely.
+Inputting *true* into *enable_lua_hooks* implements runtime Lua functions that can react to events such as a tweet, a retweet, a follow, etc, while inputting *false* does not.
+It should be noted that setting this to *true* will slow down the simulation immensely.

 #### Lua Script